spattisson/zaproxy/Downloads.md

 Not sure how to start using ZAP?
-Read the [Getting Started Guide](http://sourceforge.net/projects/zaproxy/files/docs/ZAPGettingStartedGuide.pdf/download) (pdf download link).
+Read the [Getting Started Guide](https://github.com/zaproxy/zaproxy/releases/download/2.4.0/ZAPGettingStartedGuide-2.4.pdf) (pdf).

-You can check the file hashes of any of the downloads via Sourceforge: https://sourceforge.net/projects/zaproxy/files/

 ### ZAP 2.4.0 Standard